-Baseball is a batting and ball sport played on a field by two teams against each other.
+Baseball is a beloved sport that has been around for centuries.
+It is a batting and ball game played on a field by two teams against each other.
 In baseball, a player from one team throws a small round ball at a player from the other team who tries to hit it with a bat.
 Then, the player who hits the ball has to run across the field.

-The sport faced stiff competition, not only from other professional sports, as well as from private distractions at home.
-Player strikes, free agency, disparities in competition, and the rising cost of attending games added to major league baseball's problems.
-However, baseball continued to show remarkable resilience; attendance at professional games improved and attendance at minor league games was close to World War II records at the turn of the century.
+The team that scores the most runs in nine innings (times at bat) wins the game.
+In recent years, baseball has faced stiff competition from other professional sports, as well as from private distractions at home.
+Player strikes, free agency, disparities in competition, and the rising cost of attending games have all added to major league baseball's problems.
+However, baseball continues to show remarkable resilience; attendance at professional games improved and attendance at minor league games was close to World War II records at the turn of the century.

 Baseball is an exciting sport that has been enjoyed by millions of people around the world for centuries.
 It is an integral part of American culture and society, providing people with an experience of time in its association with the hours of the day, the natural rhythms of the seasons and the traditional church calendar.
 It has also served as a powerful integrative force, fostering ties between different social and cultural divisions.

 Leave a Comment